Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

-The Guide describes in detail how the design matrix can be formulated in different ways to answer the same question and explains how the different parametrizations affect interpretation of the results.
+The Guide describes in detail how the design matrix can be formulated in different ways to answer the same question and explains how the different parameterizations affect interpretation of the results.
 The approaches recommended by the limma authors can be applied to other _Bioconductor_ packages as well.